 Status: Completed 2019

-The accumulation of several small land parcels into a larger wedge shaped site in the heart of Dublin city provided an ideal opportunity to develop a new contemporary style hotel with bedrooms numbers in excess of 300.
+The accumulation of several small land parcels into a larger wedge-shaped site in the heart of Dublin city provided an ideal opportunity to develop a new contemporary style hotel with 300 bedrooms.

 The entrance to the hotel has been located at the ‘point’ of the wedge thus activating the street scape at this junction and inviting guests to enter and enjoy the facilities provided by the hotel.
 These include extensive bar and restaurant areas, along with meeting rooms available for use by hotel guests and the public.
 There is also an external courtyard to the rear providing an outdoor dining option for guests.

 On the upper levels the hotel rooms have been arranged in a loop around a central landscaped atrium.
 The bedrooms are accessed from either side of the corridors in order to minimise circulation and maximise the efficiency of the typical floor plate.
-A glazed internal wall provides natural daylight onto the circulation route and a view into the atrium.
+A glazed wall along one side of the atrium provides natural daylight onto the circulation route and views into the landscaped courtyard.